HughXuechen/hughxuechen.github.io/_pages/about.md

 > "How could you describe this heart in words without filling a whole book?"
-> — Leonard da Vinci
+> — Leonardo da Vinci